How A Fractional Head of Logistics Model Works

 Logistics stops pulling attention away from core responsibilities and begins operating with direction.

-Fractional logistics leadership is not a one-time project.
+A Fractional Head of Logistics model is not a one-time project.
 It is a way of applying experienced judgment where it creates the most leverage, while the operation continues to run.

 Start With A Conversation

-If your organization is navigating growing logistics complexity without dedicated leadership, this model may be worth exploring.
+If your organization is navigating the trade-off between logistics responsibilities shared with other functions and the unjustifiable cost of a full-time Head of Logistics, this model may be worth exploring.